jbloomlab/bench-to-byte/sections/setting-up-your-ide/index.md

 ![Command Pallet](https://code.visualstudio.com/assets/docs/getstarted/userinterface/commands.png)
 > *The command pallet taken from the [VS Code documentation](https://code.visualstudio.com/docs/getstarted/userinterface)*

 To open the command pallet, use the keyboard shortcut `⇧⌘P`.
 This shortcut is the **most important** thing to remember when using VS Code.
-With the command pallet, you can perform a variety of actions from formatting a file, opening a terminal window, changing your settings, and more.
-Effectively, anything you can do in VS Code, you can do it with the command pallet.
+With the command pallet, you can perform a variety of actions from formatting a file, opening a terminal window, changing your settings, and more. **Effectively, anything you can do in VS Code, you can do it with the command pallet**.

-Although this covers the basic interface of VS Code, there are a lot more features packed into the standard view that we didn't cover.
+Although this covers the basic interface of VS Code, there are a lot more features packed into the standard view that I didn't cover.
 If you're interested in learning more about the user interface for VS Code and how you can customize it, check out [this page](https://code.visualstudio.com/docs/getstarted/userinterface) in the documentation.

 ## Installing Extensions

 VS Code comes standard with most of the features you'll need.
-However, there will probably be some features that are specific to the project you're working on.
+However, there will probably be certain features specific to the project you're working on.
 For example, if you're frequently using `Python`, you might want to format your code with `black` when you save a file.
 If you're writing documents in `markdown`, you'll probably want some basic form of spellchecking.
 Although VS Code doesn't come with these features built-in, you can add them as 'extensions'.
 In most cases, VS Code will recommend appropriate extensions.

 Here are several VS Code extensions that are particularly useful to us: